kongware/scriptum/README.md

 ## Higher-rank Generics

-Higher-rank generics better known as higher-rank types are a bit hard to get.
-If we pass a polymorphhic function `f` to a function `foo`, then `foo`'s caller decides which specific type `f` actually has.
-But what happens if instead of its caller `foo` itself needs to make this decision:
+Higher-rank generics better known as higher-rank types are rather hard to grasp.
+If we pass a polymorphhic function `f` to a function `foo`, then it is usually `foo`'s caller who decides which specific type `f` actually has.
+Can we construct a reasonable type `f` has to pick the right type for?
+As it turns out we can:

 ```javacript
 const foo = fun(